 1998's "Whipdang" was widely praised in reviews and was possibly their most complete recording.
 2000's "Pulling Teeth" was a dark and haunting effort, as the band tried to cope with collapsing personal relationships and growing disillusionment about the music business.

 After flirting with various major labels, extended touring, and various personal disruptions, the band broke up in 2000.

 That year "Mudslide", featuring Wortis, Lee, Rich Gilbert on second guitar, Rich Cortese on bass, and Ducky Carlisle on drums appeared at Peter Gammon's first-ever "Hot Stove, Cool Music" benefit concert at Boston's Paradise Music Hall, playing Slide material.

-Shaun Wolf Wortis and Suzi Lee continues to be semi-active in the Boston scene.
-(Lee performs occasionally with husband French blues guitarist Bertrand Laurence).
-Ken Schopf is active in the Cleveland, OH music scene.
-Dimitri Fane has retired from active music.
+Shaun Wolf Wortis, Ken Schopf, and Suzi Lee continue to be active in the Boston scene.
+(Lee performs occasionally with husband French blues guitarist Bertrand Laurence.
+Schopf and Wortis have recently started a new group Bearmonster).
+Dimitri Fane has retired from active music and lives in Australia.